Here's how to start a craft business off on the right foot.

 You probably won't be able to learn everything in one trip, so make a list of your most important concerns, and go into the office ready to make the most of your time.

-5. Make a list of the administrative tasks you need to complete: You'll probably come away from your research with a pile of jobs to do.
+You'll probably come away from your research with a few jobs to do.

 For example, you may need to: